 I do crazy street art all made of yarn.
 This is the perfect way for me to use the extra yarn and finish off small amounts of colors that may be left over.
 I also think that sometimes the most beautiful creations come from a variety of colors, so I like to force myself to use everything before purchasing more.

-Do work in the same space where your yarn is stored?
+Do you work in the same space where your yarn is stored?
 Why or why not?

 I think it is so important to be able to see all of the colors, textures, and options you have when creating.
 It's great being able to mix and match yarns as I work.
 I always have a plan in mind, but color is so inspiring, that having it near by is necessary.